Julien Cahn: Philanthropy

 After his business success, Cahn established himself as a philanthropist.
 Having been knighted in 1929, Cahn was made a baronet in 1934.
 The honour was made ostensibly for his charity and services to agriculture.
 However, it was actually bestowed for secretly providing £30,000 to the Conservative Government to ensure honours salesman Maundy Gregory stayed out of Britain.

-One of his most-well known gifts was his rescue of the Newstead Abbey, the 12th-century ancestral home of Lord Byron, which was at risk.
+One of his best-known gifts was his rescue of the Newstead Abbey, the 12th-century ancestral home of Lord Byron, which was at risk.
 Cahn purchased Newstead and donated it to the Nottingham City Council to help preserve Byron's legacy.

 Cahn was the long-time president of The National Birthday Trust Fund, a charity that promoted the provision of maternity services.
 In this capacity he became very friendly with the trust's vice president, Lucy Baldwin, Countess Baldwin of Bewdley, wife of prime minister Stanley Baldwin.
 In 1929, Cahn donated funds to build the Lucy Baldwin Maternity Hospital in Stourport-on-Severn, Worcestershire, named in honour of the countess.
 It was commemorated by the prime minister on 16 April 1929 with a bronze dedication plaque over the main entrance reading, "What she wanted most in the world.
 Presented to her by Julien Cahn Esq."

 During the Great Depression and Second World War, Cahn sponsored cricket clubs and players that needed funds to play.
-In 1935, Cahn paid the membership subscriptions for more than 800 new members joining the Nottinghamshire County Cricket Club.
+In 1935, he paid the membership subscriptions for more than 800 new members joining the Nottinghamshire County Cricket Club.

 After the war began in 1939, Cahn lent his home at Stanford Hall to Nottingham City Hospital.
 Stanford Hall initially offered 22 beds for convalescing soldiers, but by 1940 expanded to house nearly 70.